Location of office: Nepean

 Dr. Goldfield provides psychological services to children, adolescents and adults across a wide range of difficulties, including anxiety, stress, depression, anger, learning and attentional problems, behavioural problems, addictions, trauma, adjustment to major life changes, burnout, bereavement, migraine headaches, and intimacy and self-esteem issues.
 He has developed a special interest and experience in treating insomnia, eating and weight issues, relationship issues, as well as providing assistance with parenting skills.
 In addition, he conducts psychological assessments in children, adolescents and adults, including assessment of giftedness, learning disabilities, Attention Deficit Hyperactivity Disorder (ADHD), and vocational/career paths and counselling.

 Dr. Goldfield continues his professional development by actively attending study groups, peer supervision, conferences and keeps current with the scientific and clinical psychology literature.
 In support of his profession, Dr. Goldfield maintains membership in each of the national, provincial and local psychological associations.
-In addition, he is an Associate Professor of Psychology at the University of Ottawa, and is an Adjunct Professor of Psychology at Carleton University.
-Dr. Goldfield also has over 80 scientific publications and 100 conference presentations in the areas of clinical and health psychology.
+In addition, he is a Full Professor of Psychology at the University of Ottawa, and is an Adjunct Professor of Psychology at Carleton University.
+Dr. Goldfield also has over 130 scientific publications and 150 conference presentations in the areas of clinical and health psychology.